nikkifargus/blooming_foods/README.md

 As the branding had not been finalised at this stage I was able to be more creative with the design ideas and put into practice my knowledge about web design as well as the development aspect whilst staying within Charlottes vision.

-I then researched how to implement a sleek parallax design.
-Then based the wire framing on this.
+I then researched how to implement a sleek parallax design and based the wire framing on this.

 TBC planning still in progress!